 Solid-state drives these days come in several different form factors and operate across several possible hardware and software connections.
 What kind of drive you need depends on what device you have (or are intending on buying).
-If you own a very recent gaming desktop or are building with a recent mid-to-high-end motherboard, your system may be able to incorporate most (or all) modern drive types.
+If you own a very recent gaming desktop or are building a PC with a recent mid-to-high-end motherboard, your system may be able to incorporate most (or all) modern drive types.

 Alternatively, modern slim laptops and convertibles are increasingly shifting solely to the gum-stick-shaped M.2 form factor, with no space for a traditional 2.5-inch laptop-style drive.
 And in some cases, laptop makers are soldering the storage directly to the board, so you can’t upgrade at all.
 So you’ll definitely want to consult your device manual or check Crucial's Advisor Tool to sort out what your options are before buying.